Breakfast Cereals Market Size and Share

 By Ingredient Source: Corn Leads While Oats Surge

 Corn-based cereals hold a dominant 36.70% market share in 2024, benefiting from cost advantages and manufacturing efficiencies that enable competitive pricing in value segments.
 Oat-based products show the highest growth rate at 6.53% CAGR (2025-2030), supported by their established nutritional benefits and adaptability in both ready-to-eat (RTE) and ready-to-cook (RTC) formats.
 Technological advancements in oat processing have improved texture and flavor while maintaining nutritional value.
 The European Union leads global oats production at 33%, followed by Canada at 15% for 2024/25, according to the United States Department of Agriculture (USDA) [2]Source: United States Department of Agriculture (USDA), "Oats 2025 World Production", usda.gov.
-The regional consumption of oat-based breakfast cereals continues to increase, driven by consumer demand for nutritious, high-fiber breakfast products.
+The regional consumption of oat-based breakfast cereals continues to increase, driven by consumer demand for nutritious, high-fiber breakfast products in the breakfast cereals market.

 Wheat-based cereals continue to hold substantial market share, especially in flaked formats, while rice-based cereals gain traction in the gluten-free category.
 Barley remains limited to multi-grain formulations despite its nutritional benefits.
 Alternative grains, including quinoa and amaranth, show rapid growth in premium segments, though their overall market share remains small.
 This expanding range of grain sources reflects industry efforts to develop distinct products for specific dietary requirements, as demonstrated by Nestlé's commitment to using whole grains as the primary ingredient in all their ready-to-eat cereals.